charygao/comparator/README.md

 }
 ```

-Let's sort our list with this 'well known text':
+Let's sort our list of nodes with this 'well known text':

 ```java
 import org.bremersee.comparator.*;